Kocaelispor: Rivalry with Sakaryaspor

 The Marmara Derby—also known as the Gulf Derby or, colloquially, the Green-Black Derby—is the football rivalry between Kocaelispor and Sakaryaspor, two neighbouring clubs from the provinces of Kocaeli and Sakarya.
 It has been regarded as the most significant fixture for both teams since their first official meeting on 6 January 1974, which ended in a 1–0 victory for Sakaryaspor in Adapazarı.
 As of 2025, the two clubs have faced each other in 42 competitive matches, with Sakaryaspor leading the series with 17 wins to Kocaelispor’s 15, along with 10 draws.
 The largest margin of victory belongs to Kocaelispor, who won 6–2 on 8 March 1992.

-What keeps the derby white-hot is less the league table than the combustible mix of geography—barely fifty kilometres separate the Gulf cities—and two ultra cultures, Hodri Meydan and Tatangalar, whose confrontations regularly push the fixture onto Turkey’s high-risk list.
-Flash-point moments include the 5–1 match of 8 May 2011 when Kocaelispor’s Gökhan Bozkaya deliberately scored an own goal to avoid a 4–1 scoreline that would have echoed Kocaeli’s “41” licence-plate code, the earthquake-relief friendly of 22 February 2023 that still saw flares and scuffles despite both clubs donating gate receipts to AFAD and the Red Crescent, Kocaelispor’s first away win in Sakarya for forty-two years on 10 November 2024, and their 3–1 home victory on 31 March 2025 in front of a full Kocaeli Stadium.
+The clash between Kocaelispor and Sakaryaspor occurs because of the proximity of the two Gulf cities, which are 50 kilometers apart, and the strong hostility between the fans of the teams, Hodri Meydan and Tatangalar.
+Every match between the two teams is classified as risky by the security agencies in Turkey’s because of constant confrontations.
+The clash has been witnessed in numerous matches, including one played on May 8, 2011, where Gökhan Bozkaya of Kocaelispor decided to make an own goal in order to avoid a 4–1 score line that matches Kocaeli's "41" license plate code number.
+An earthquake relief friendly match on February 22, 2023, saw fans tampering with their flags and employing fireworks even when the funds raised were to be channeled to AFAD and the Red Crescent.
+The recent matches have been Kocaelispor's away match on November 10, 2024, and their home match against Sakarya on March 31, 2025.